teijuan/dg/src/site/notes/50 Hobbies/53 Blog/2022 Commissions (Partially open) – Terms of Service.md

 # 2022 Commissions

 > [!INFO] Partially open
 > My harder pendencies are almost in the end, so I'm still able to grab some few requests.
+But take note that the deliver might delay a bit more.
+>
+> Thanks for the attention.
 > <sub>~ Tei</sub>